eluum/eluum.github.io/_posts/2023-04-09-a-critical-look-at-matlab-arrays.md

     'hello'
 ```
 Indexing multiple items with {} returns one of matlabs lesser known (and most confusing) types, the [comma separated list](https://www.mathworks.com/help/matlab/matlab_prog/comma-separated-lists.html).
 This data type cannot be stored in a variable, but can be directly inserted into an expression anywhere that would normally accept items separated by commas.
-For instance, comma separated lists can be used to create matrices. (if cell elements are different types strange conversions may occur!)
+For instance, comma separated lists can be used to create matrices,

 ```matlab
 elements = {1, 3, 5, 6, 7, 12};